 It is common that once you get enough experience in the field, you get a big promotion in your job and acquire a new job title.
 Programming is no exception - that’s why when you’re trying to figure out how much do computer programmers make, you must first try to narrow down the programmer’s experience in the field.

-Let’s briefly discuss the different “levels” of programmers that there are, and then start looking into just how much each of them make.
+Let’s briefly discuss the different “levels” of programmers that there are, and then start looking into just how much each of them makes.
 Once we’ve covered all of the possible skill levels and their salaries, we’ll be able to extract an overall average programmer salary.

 The Different Types of Programmers

 Generally, computer programmers are divided into three skill groups - entry-level programmers, junior and senior ones.

 Entry-level computer programmers are those who have just started getting involved with the industry.
 These could be the people who have just recently finished university or even just a few online or physical-attendance courses.

 Entry-level programmers are usually seen as those people who have yet to decide if programming is truly a passion that they want to pursue for the rest of their lives.
 This is why the usually search for (and get) simple, low-skill requiring jobs.
 These jobs can include anything from simple maintenance to basic programming tasks.
 More often than not, they are learning-based - entry-level programmers would get supervisors that would check their work, correct any issues or problems and help the rookies learn in the meantime.

 Keeping all of that in mind, it is natural that a computer programmer starting salary is going to be somewhat on the low end.
 That being said, people still talk that as a starting salary, it’s still more than decent, at least when compared with other, similar skill-based professions.

 Junior Computer Programmers

 Junior computer programmers are probably going to be a group of people that you’ll encounter the most.
 They are the guys and girls that define “programming” as we know it.